-In a very simple case your project may consist of only one table with a few actions applied.
+In a very simple case, your project may consist of only one table with a few actions applied.
 However, with the help of derived tables you can build much more complex transformation logic.
 Derived tables is a cornerstone feature of EasyMorph.
-It is used in vast majority of projects.
+It is used in the vast majority of projects.
 You can see them in all examples.

 Derived tables are tables that are created not by loading data from a file or database, but by replicating a final state of some existing table.
-In another words, a derived table is a dynamic replica of another table.
+In other words, a derived table is a dynamic replica of another table.
 Dynamic in the sense, that when a source table changes, all tables derived from it also change.
 There can be many tables derived from one table.
 A derived table is a regular table that starts from the "Derive table" action.
 A derived table can be a source for another one or more derived tables.

 In the example below, a dataset is aggregated in two different ways, using two derived tables.
 In one derived table the dataset is aggregated by city, in the other, by year.

-To derive a new table right-click a table header and choose Derive > Table, or press Ctrl+D. There are several typical cases that are arranged with the help of derived tables:
+To derive a new table, right-click a table header and choose Derive > Table, or press Ctrl+D. There are several typical cases that are arranged with the help of derived tables:

 In the example below, table rows are filtered, and only products with sales less than average are kept.
 Table "Avg.Sales" is a derived helper table that is used to calculate the average sales amount.
 The "Peek" action (Step 2) appends the average sales amount from one table to another as a new column.
 Then in Step 3 table rows where Sales < Avg.Sales are filtered.